The Story of Tấm and Cám: Variations

 In some versions of the death anniversary, the stepmother and Cám tell Tấm that they are unable to get the palm fruit; the stepmother claims she is too old and Cám is not able to climb well.
 Tấm volunteers to gather the fruits for them.
 Some versions have both the stepmother and Cám arrive at the palace after her death, explaining to the sovereign that Tấm suggested the idea of her half-sister marrying him before she died.

 One variation has the crone live in the royal palace with Tấm and becomes respected as Tấm's own mother.

 For revenge, in some versions, Tấm tells her sister to bathe in boiling water, and Cám's vanity blinds her from reason.

 In some variations, the stepmother and Cám died out of anger when Tấm comes back instead the stepmother eating Cám's remains.
 Some children-friendly versions of the story omit the revenge from the story or even end the story at Tấm marrying the sovereign.

+Variants also exist among the Thai, Meo, Tay, Cham and Khmer groups in Vietnam.

 Analysis

 Tale type

 The story's plot is very similar to the typical plot of many Cinderella variations.
 Up until Tấm marries the sovereign, the story coincides with Cinderella's plot.
 Examples include both of them being mistreated by stepmothers, prohibited from going to a festival/party/ball with their stepmothers forcing them to separate grains, and recognized by the sovereign/prince by their lost shoe.
 The use of transformation and reincarnation are also shown in other fairy tales such as "The Juniper Tree".

 Unlike some versions of Cinderella, Cám is never implied to be ugly.
 Cám is either portrayed as beautiful like her sister, though lacking in qualities like grace and being hardworking, or simply plainer than Tấm.

 According to Sinologist Boris L. Riftin, unlike European variants of Cinderella, wherein the princess marries the prince and the tale ends, Asian variants (which include those from China and Southeast Asia) segue into the revenge of the stepfamily and the heroine's replacement by her stepsister.
 In the second part of the story, states Ding Naitong, the heroine goes through a cycle of transformations (bird/tree/object), until she regains human form at an old woman's house.

+Vietnamese folklorist Nguyễn Đổng Chi agreed that Tam Cam was a variant of the Cinderella story, but considered it a local variation that could be divided in three parts: